Garden Open Days

 Car Parking

-Parking will be in the village.
-If you need to drop off others at the gates please feel free to do so.
+Parking will be in the village unless we have had an unseasonably dry spell.
+If you need to drop off others at the gates, please feel free to do so.
+There is limited disabled parking, but we do our best to park you in the most appropriate places.
+See above.

 Talks

-We will be holding a history talk at 12noon – up at the main lawn area or in front of the main front door
+We will be holding a history talk at 12noon – in front of the main front door

 Walled Garden Pottery

-The Walled Garden Pottery studio has a new potter as Wyn Abbot has retired from ceramics (still working please see her website for details) please do visit him for a chat.
+The Walled Garden Pottery studio has a new potter as Wyn Abbot has retired from ceramics (still working, please see her website for details).
+The ceramic and resin arts and crafts may be open on the day, TBC